 Side two begins with the other hit single “Hot Rod Hearts”.
 This song spent eighteen weeks on the US Billboard Hot 100 and reached number 15.
 I had this one on a 45 too and have it rated as a four-star song in my iTunes library.
 Whenever I hear it, I am instantly taken back to the summer of 1980 when I was fifteen years old and I find myself singing along to it.
 I am sure it played constantly on the radio back then.
 The lyrics just remind me of young, innocent love finding each other for the first time.

 Things change up a bit with “Nobody Else” and its disco-dance rhythm to it.
 Again, I like the saxophone solo.

 “We Both Tried” is another ballad with a strong piano foundation and sweeping strings.
 The melancholy lyrics tell of a relationship that has reached a point of finality, where goodbye is really the only option left.

-“Love Is a Mystery” has a jazzy swing to it
+“Love Is a Mystery”, the B-side to the second single, has a jazzy swing to it

 The album closes with “Lonely Runner”, a song about taking the easy way out rather than sticking around to try to make things work out.